Frequently asked questions – CQUIN mental health 2018/19 (indicator 3a)

 For the EIP CQUIN (measured through NCAP) Trusts will collect data in October 2018.
 In November 2018 trusts will submit data.
 Data cleaning will take place between December 2018 and January 2019.
 Trusts should receive their CQUIN results in June/July 2019.

-39. There is a statement that the CQUIN Team is managing data collection only.
-Does this means each participating Trust will be responsible for data analysis and reporting?
+40. There is a statement that the CQUIN Team is managing data collection only.
+Does this mean each participating Trust will be responsible for data analysis and reporting?

 No, we will be also carrying out the data analysis as per NHS England specifications.
 We will analyse the data and submit the results to NHS England.
 The results will be made available in June 2019.